NCERT Class 12 Biology Chapter 2 Notes Sexual Reproduction in Flowering Plants - Free CBSE Notes

 Download EBook

-Pre-fertilization (Structures and Events)
+Pre-fertilisation (Structures and Events)

-• Stamen, Microsporangium and Pollen Grain-
+• Stamen, Microsporangium, and Pollen Grain-

 Stamen:

-It consists of a long and slender stalk called filament and generally bilobed anthers.
+It consists of a long and slender stalk called a filament and generally bilobed anthers.
 Each lobe contains two thecae (dioecious).

 Anther: